 Some people recommend hiring a public insurance adjuster to help you through the claims process and advocate for you when dealing with your insurance company.
 But is this really necessary?
 Is there a better way to make sure your claim is settled quickly and fairly?
 Can hiring a public insurance adjuster be more trouble than it is worth?
 Read on to find out.

 What Does an Insurance Adjuster Do?

 If your loss is large enough to require you to file a claim with your insurance company, the first thing you should do is call your insurance agent.
 They will help you get the claims process started, and can answer any questions you have.
-After your claim has been initiated, the person you will likely have the most contact with during the claims process is the insurance adjuster.
+After your claim has been initiated, the person you will probably have the most contact with during the claims process is the insurance adjuster.

 An insurance adjuster, or claims adjuster, investigates insurance claims in order to determine the value of your loss and the amount that the insurance company is required to pay you based on your applicable insurance policy.

 There are three types of insurance claims adjusters:

 - Company insurance adjusters are employed by insurance companies to handle claims for their policyholders.

 - Independent insurance adjusters are not employed by insurance companies.
 They are independent contractors who are hired by insurance companies to help insured persons get through the claims process.